 The Gut and Mental Well Being

 We have known for a long time that individuals who eat a great diet, and exercise regularly, tend to manage stress and anxiety much better than others.
-Certain foods are associated with cognitive performance e.g. oily fish, nuts and seeds.
-We also have the psychological impact that when we eat well, we feel good about ourselves.
-We feel happy in ourselves that we are making efforts to eat nutritious foods and so affect our health generally.
+Certain foods are associated with cognitive performance e.g. oily fish, nuts and seeds, because of the omega 3 oils they contain.
+But what about other foods e.g. dairy?
+And how might they influence how we feel?
+And is this related to the connection between the gut and the brain?

 The Bi-Directional Nature of the Gut-Brain Axis

-We have also known for a long time that the gut and the brain communicate with each other all the time.
-Much of the relationship has in the past focused on satiety i.e. what communication mechanisms exist to relay to the brain that I have eaten.
+The gut and the brain communicate with each other all the time. the relationship is bi-directional ie the brain talks to the gut and the gut talks to the brain.
+Just like two people, anyone can initiate the conversations.
+In the past a lot of research has focused on how the brain might influence feelings of fulness or satiety.
+What communication mechanisms exist to relay to the brain that I have eaten?
 What might happen in terms of neurotransmitter production – chemical messengers – which tell me to stop eating.
 Interestingly, these neurotransmitters are produced not only in the brain and nervous system, but also in the gut.
-And now the focus is shifting towards how the microbiome i.e. the bacteria living in the gut, might affect the production of these neurotransmitters and so impact the brain, our decision making, and our ability to manage anxiety.

 The Helpful Bacteria

-Two types of bacteria are considered particularly beneficial to the gut, but also to the brain – Bifidobacteria and Lactobacillus.
+Current research suggests two types of bacteria are considered particularly beneficial to both the gut and the brain – Bifidobacteria and Lactobacillus.
 High levels of stress seem to reduce the concentration of lactobacillus in the gut.
 Can these bacteria affect mental health and the gut microbiome?

 The Gut-Microbiome and Anxiety

-This question was addressed during the webinar.
-One of the presenters looked at mental health throughout the lifespan.
-Dr Kathrin Cohen Kadosh described how fine-tuning of the gut-brain axis occurs during the second decade of life.
+Dr Kathrin Cohen Kadosh describes how fine-tuning of the gut-brain axis occurs during the second decade of life.
 The second decade is a time of enormous change, we start secondary school, we go through adolescence and puberty, we are especially vulnerable to peer pressure.
 Socially, we search for our tribe.
 This decade is also where 2/3rds of mental health problems are considered to start – problems which we often carry with us through life.

 The Dairy Study